Julius Eskesen: SønderjyskE

 On 28 January 2020, Eskesen joined SønderjyskE on a deal until the summer 2024.
 He made 67 official appearances and scored two goals for SønderjyskE during his time at the club.

 Haugesund

 On 31 March 2022, Eskesen moved to Norway, where he signed a four-year deal with Haugesund.
-He got his debut for Haugesund on 18 April 2022 against Strømsgodset.
+He made his debut for Haugesund on 18 April 2022 against Strømsgodset.

+Dundee United

+As of August 2025, Eskesen was reported to be in talks with Dundee United FC regarding a future transfer.